springernature/frontend-playbook/accessibility/tools.md

 In addition to Microsoft's Accessibility Insights tool, here are some other things we like:

-- Check colour contrast compliance with WebAim's [Colour Contrast Checker](https://webaim.org/resources/contrastchecker/) or TPGi's [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) tool (for Mac and Windows).
+- Check colour contrast conformance with WebAim's [Colour Contrast Checker](https://webaim.org/resources/contrastchecker/) or TPGi's [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) tool (for Mac and Windows).
 - The [Landmarks browser extension](http://matatk.agrip.org.uk/landmarks/) (for Firefox, Chrome and Opera) enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu.